rokucommunity/vscode-brightscript-language/README.md

         - component1.brs
         - component1.brs.map

-#### Mixing sourceDirs and source maps
-In order to maintain performance, you cannot mix [sourceDirs](#Multiple-source-dirs) and source maps.
-The extension will process the following way:

 ## BS_Const

 If you use `bs_const` in your project manifest you can define separate launch configs in your `launch.json` allowing for easy changing without modifying the manifest yourself.
 This helps prevent accidentally committing a change to the `bs_consts` in your project.
 You can not define a constant that is not also in your manifest.
 See the [Manifest constant](https://developer.roku.com/en-ca/docs/references/brightscript/language/conditional-compilation.md#manifest-constant) documentation for more info on their format.